 The proliferation of Salafi Islam's message that "pure" Muslims must reject democratic values and modern Islamic practices has driven the jihadist movement in the Netherlands, according to the AIVD's report.
 The AIVD identified three strands of Salafi Islam: apolitical, political, and jihadi.
 Apolitical and political Salafism rely primarily on non-violent proselytization, "dawa."
 One such dawa group is known as Behind Bars/Street Dawah, which protested outside of foreign embassies to bring attention to Muslim detainees.
 Its youth meetings in The Hague drew dozens of attendees.
 The group has been inactive since 2012, which the AIVD linked to the first wave of Dutch foreign fighters to Syria that year.
-(Source: AIVD [23])
+(Source: AIVD)

 Jihadi Salafism emphasizes the necessity of violent jihad to achieve its Islamist ideals.
 The AIVD believes Salafism's extremist proselytization has resulted in an increase of jihadist sympathies.
 For example, Behind Bars/Street Dawah held a September 2012 protest of the film "Innocence of Muslims" during which participants chanted Osama bin Laden's name and waved jihadist banners.
 The AIVD is concerned about the jihadist movement's influence because of its call for violence, intolerance, and rejection of democratic values.
-(Source: AIVD [23])
+(Source: AIVD)

 In March 2018, the NCTV concluded that Dutch jihadists have shifted tactics-away from attempting to join ISIS abroad in favor of proselytizing and social activities inside the Netherlands.
 This change is likely due to a combination of ISIS's loss of territory in Iraq and Syria, as well as the Dutch authorities' efforts to interdict attempted foreign fighters from leaving the Netherlands.
-(Source: NCTV [19])
+(Source: NCTV)

-The AIVD report identified the Syrian civil war as the primary motivation of Dutch jihadists and attributed the spread of jihadism in the country to dawa groups and jihadists' use of social media and the Internet.
+The 2014 AIVD report identified the Syrian civil war as the primary motivation of Dutch jihadists and attributed the spread of jihadism in the country to dawa groups and jihadists' use of social media and the Internet.
 In September 2013, for example, dozens of young people waved a jihadist flag during a soccer game and then posted pictures of the event on social media with messages supporting ISIS.
 The number of jihadist websites has increased exponentially since 2013, according to the AIVD.
 Jihadists also increasingly use social media to organize and recruit.
-(Source: AIVD [24])
+While the Syrian civil war continued into 2023, the 2019 collapse of ISIS's caliphate in Syria and Iraq eliminated a major source of radicalization.